bcimbali/ck-site/src/portfolio-items/booking-careers-site.md

 ---

-Booking.com engaged One North for a new careers website.
-Working intimately with the Booking team, I conducted interviews, designed personas, and proposed brand narratives.
-Using all this, I worked with content and web designers to craft all the web text.
+Booking.com engaged my team for their new careers site.
+Working intimately with Booking, we conducted interviews, designed personas, and proposed brand narratives.
+That research was the foundation for this UX writing.